Michael Douglas Has ‘Fatal Attraction’ Reunion With Glenn Close After 30 Years

 — Hunter Vampire Killr (@HuntVampireKill) February 22, 2017

-Ant-Man 2 will also feature The Wasp.
+Ant-Man 2 will also feature the Wasp.
 It’ll be the first time a Marvel film has headlined a female character.
 The next female headliner will be Captain Marvel, played by Brie Larson, who last year won the Best Actress Oscar for her role in Room.

 Those who didn’t leave the movie theater after the Ant-Man credits started rolling know that in the post-credits scene Michael Douglas’s character gives Hope her own Wasp superhero suit.